isthisblocked/isthisblockedinmydepartment.ca/README.md

 1.  **Install the Gatsby CLI.**

-    The Gatsby CLI helps you create new sites using Gatsby starters.

     ```sh
     # Install the Gatsby CLI globally
     npm install -g gatsby-cli
     ```

 2.  **Clone this repository.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.

     ```sh
     # Clone the repository